 3. It should be made clear that all fees are subject to change at any time.

-D. Current tuition and fee rates, fee payment dates, and refund procedures can be found either in Policy 640 Payment of Student Fees and Enrollment of Students or on the “What Does it Cost” webpage.
+D. Current tuition and fee rates, fee payment dates, and refund procedures can be found on the “What Does it Cost” webpage.

 III.
 Approval of Exceptions

 A. In accordance with this policy, the President has the authority to determine the applicability of certain fees, fines, charges, and refunds, and to approve exceptions in instances of unusual circumstances or for special groups.